doppl3r/kinematic-character-controller-example/readme.md

 ## Key Classes
  - [Entity.js](src/js/Entity.js) - The base class for all entities.
- - [EntityControllerDynamic2D.js](src/js/EntityControllerDynamic2D.js) - A 2D input controller class for Dynamic Rigid Bodies.
- - [EntityControllerKinematic2D.js](src/js/EntityControllerKinematic2D.js) - A 2D input controller class for Kinematic Rigid Bodies.
+ - [EntityControllerKinematic2D.js](src/js/EntityControllerKinematic.js) - A input controller class for Kinematic Rigid Bodies.
 Can be used for players, conveyors, doors, etc.
  - [Game.js](src/js/Game.js) - Handles all game states, entities, and resources.

 ## Screenshot